 The entire application process is conducted online through the Duke Graduate School Admissions page.
 The Duke Graduate School processes all applications for Ph.D.
 Programs.

 We base admissions on several factors, including letters of recommendation, your specific research interests, undergraduate coursework/preparation, and fit with faculty research directions.
-Your GPA and GRE scores are important, but they're not the only pieces that factor into our evaluation.
+Your GPA scores are important, but they're not the only pieces that factor into our evaluation.
 Admission to the Graduate School at Duke University is very competitive, and the Evolutionary Anthropology program is small and selective.

 A minimum of a bachelor's degree (or equivalent degree) is required to be admitted to the Ph.D. program.
 While some students enter the Ph.D. program after obtaining an MS or MA degree, this is not required.
 Students entering with a master’s degree may be able to reduce their course load at Duke by two courses, with approval of the Director of Graduate Studies.